ASU-KE/asu-degree-search-wp-plugin/README.md

 * submissionUrl - Endpoint to submit RFI requests

 Most of these props either configure the submission process or pre-configure the webform options.

-## Known issues (updated 3/1/23)
-* Using the `@asu/app-rfi` packages from a remote reponsitory is causing build issues, currently they are imported locally from `/resources`

 # ASU RFI Component